n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/TheHiveTrigger/README.md

 This node will trigger the workflow whenever a new event occurs in TheHive.
 To trigger the workflow for a specific event, select that event instead.

 1. First of all, you'll have to add the webhook URL in TheHive instance configuration.
-Refer to the [FAQs](#_1-how-to-configure-a-webhook-in-thehive) to learn how to configure a webhook.
+Refer to the [FAQs](#_1-how-to-configure-a-webhook-in-thehive) to learn how to configure a webhook in TheHive.
 2. Select the `*` from the ***Events*** dropdown list.
 This will trigger the workflow for all the events.
 3. Click on ***Execute Node*** to run the node.